 Alpha Sigma Nu

 Founded in 1915 at Marquette University, Alpha Sigma Nu honors students who distinguish themselves in scholarship, loyalty to the ideals of Jesuit education and service to campus and community.
 Membership requirements include junior/senior standing and a grade point average placing in the top 15 percent of the class.
 Graduate students who have completed one-half of their credit requirements are eligible and subject to the same criteria.
 Of the pool of eligible students, only four percent from each class will be invited to membership.
-Alpha Sigma Nu has 28 student Chapters in the United States, two in Canada, and one in South Korea.
-There are over 73,000 student and alumni members.
+Alpha Sigma Nu has 28 student Chapters in the United States, two in Canada, one in South Korea and one in Andalucia, Europe.
+There are over 74,000 student and alumni members.

 Alpha Sigma Nu funds scholarships at all of its member institutions and sponsors the Alpha Sigma Nu Book Awards, honoring outstanding scholarly writing by faculty and administrators at Jesuit colleges and universities.

 The Alpha Sigma Nu headquarters remains at Marquette University.
 For information, contact the office at (414) 288-7542 or visit Alpha Sigma Nu.